Agriculture in California: Peaches

-California is the country's largest grower of peaches, producing about 70% of the total.
+California produces roughly 70% of the peaches in the United States, making them the largest grower of any state.

 The California Freestone Peach Association (CFPA) and California Canning Peach Association (CCPA) represent the industry.
 (Although the CFPA is a separate incorporation, it has always been operated by the CCPA's staff.)
 The overwhelming majority of the country's peaches are grown here, in 2020 468,000 ST for sales of $308.3 million.
 Since 1980 the total value of the harvest has been slightly increasing.
 The acreage (hectares) planted in peach has been declining however, down to 73,000 acre as of 2020.

 As of 2021 cling deliveries for processing purposes have been on a downward trend for years.
 From 430,000 ST in 2010, delivered tonnage declined to 225,000 ST in 2021.
 Cling yield shows no clear trend over the same time, bouncing between 18.1 ST/acre and 15.3 ST/acre.

 Prices have been trending mostly upward, from 317 $/ST in 2012 to 518 $/ST.

 CCPA expects 2022 deliveries to be between 214,200-232,400 ST from a yield of 15.3-16.6 ST/acre.

 UCD hosts one of the major breeding programs in the country.
 Most of the private breeding programs for peach in the country are found in California, with a significant amount of the public breeding also being performed here.